 I am self-hosting a Gitea instance for all my coding work.
 Live personal projects, coding work, archived code.
 In fact, not only coding but most writing in general.
 Books and courses included.
 Yeah, these days, it is possible to write the course as well.

-Browsing F-Droid lately I have sumbled upon the git-touch project.
-It caught my attention because it is a client for gitea as well.
+Browsing F-Droid lately I have stumbled upon the git-touch project.
+It caught my attention because it is a client for Gitea as well.
 Up until this point, I was only aware of the GitNex, which I like a lot.
 It feels lightweight but at the same time it has many features I care about.

 As a side note, the maintainer of the git-touch, user pd4d10 is a member of the organization ByteDance.
 The organization is rather famous, or infamous, depending on who you ask.
 It thus can be a positive or a negative flag for you, so consider using your own opinion on this matter.

 A very quick glance at git-touch mobile app, using it with Gitea and GitHub account made it clear to me, that it is not yet ready for my Gitea workflow yet.
 For now, I am sticking with the proven GitNex to be able to quickly access my repositories on the go.
 I will keep an eye on the git-touch, as it already has the required features I find useful for the GitHub account, so they can appear on the Gitea side of the app soon, depending on the roadmap, which I did not check yet.
 At that time, it could become a useful tool.